 To apply eye ointments, tilt your head back, look up, and gently pull down the lower eyelid to make a pouch.
 Place a half-inch (1.3 centimeters) strip of ointment into the pouch.
 Gently close the eye and roll the eyeball in all directions to spread the medication.
 Try not to blink and do not rub the eye.
 Use as directed by your doctor.
 Repeat these steps for your other eye if so directed.
 Wipe the tip of the ointment tube with a clean tissue to remove extra medication before recapping it.
 Wait several minutes for your vision to clear before driving or operating machinery.

 The dosage is based on your medical condition and response to treatment.
-Your doctor may direct you to use this medication more often at first, then use it less frequently as the infection improves.
+Your doctor may direct you to use this medication more often at first, then use it less often as the infection improves.
 Follow your doctor's directions exactly.
 Your doctor may direct you to use sulfacetamide drops during the day and the ointment at bedtime.

 If you are using another kind of eye medication (such as drops or ointments), wait at least 5 minutes before applying other medications.
 Use eye drops before eye ointments to allow the drops to enter the eye.